 IOCD began by recognising why it has been so difficult to pursue chemistry and related sciences

 in low- and middle-income countries (LMICs) in the past.
 By the 1980s, many chemists from LMICs

 had been, or were being, trained in research in universities in high-income countries, but found it

 difficult to engage in productive and rewarding careers in research in the growing number of

 funds, laboratory supplies and equipment and difficulty in staying abreast of the latest advances in

 their fields.
-IOCD's initial response was a twin track approach of active
+IOCD's initial response was a twin track approach of active research support and

-and

 analytical service centres.